oceanobservatories-community/2025-Summer-School-Acoustics/docs/day01_ooi_jhub_setup.md

-# Setting up Jupyter Hub
+# Setting up the JupyterHub environment

 ## Logging in
 Access to the NSF Ocean Observatories Initiative (OOI) JupyterHub (https://jupyter.oceanobservatories.org), which creates encapsulated JupyterLab environments unique to each user, is available to researchers and students looking to interact with OOI data.
 The JupyterHub is set up to provide users with the option of using either [Python](https://www.python.org/), [R](https://www.r-project.org/), [MATLAB](https://www.mathworks.com/products/matlab.html) (users need to provide their own individual or institutional license for [MATLAB](https://www.mathworks.com/products/matlab.html)), or [Julia](https://julialang.org/) to access, explore and analyze OOI data using a high-performance computing cluster co-located with the data (both the [raw](https://rawdata.oceanobservatories.org/files/) and processed [netCDF](https://www.unidata.ucar.edu/software/netcdf/) files, which are also accessible via the [OOI Gold Copy THREDDS catalog](https://thredds.dataexplorer.oceanobservatories.org/thredds/catalog/ooigoldcopy/public/catalog.html)).